enomsg/vim-haskellConcealPlus/README.md

     'B' option to disable Bool type to 𝔹 concealing 'Q' option to disable Rational type to ℚ concealing.
     'Z' option to disable Integer type to ℤ concealing.
-    '1' option to disable numeric superscripts concealing, e.g. x².
+    '𝔻' option to disable Double type to 𝔻 concealing '1' option to disable numeric superscripts concealing, e.g. x².
     'a' option to disable alphabet superscripts concealing, e.g. xⁿ.